 Needs Addressed Community Development

 Funding CDBG: \$20,000

-Description NNCC willprovide essential housing supportive case management services; housing advocacy, support and follow up homeless and at risk of becoming homeless individuals.
+Description NNCC will provide essential housing supportive case management services; housing advocacy, support and follow up homeless and at risk of becoming homeless individuals.
 They will service a minimum of 200 low income individuals.
 NNCC will provide bicultural/bilingual housing resource services and immediate crisis intervention.
 NNCC will refer individuals to on-going case management that includes housing information, placement, advocacy and follow up.

-Target Date
+Target Date 6/30/2016

-Estimate the number and type of families that will benefit from the proposed activities
+Estimate the number and type of families that will benefit from the proposed activities 200 homeless persons or persons at risk of becoming homeless

-Location Description
+Location Description NNCC

 Planned Activities case management, follow up with participants, housing assistance, application assistance-welfare, food stamps, health insurance assistance, translation

 35 Project Name TRACKS

 Target Area North End/Metro Center

 Goals Supported Community Development

 Needs Addressed Community Development

 Funding CDBG: \$15,000

 Description The TRACKS Program targets at risk youth ages 13-19 who are not engaged in other programs.
-THe teen program is offered after school until 6:00 pm for 42 weeks during the acacademic year, Monday-Friday.
+The teen program is offered after school until 6:00 pm for 42 weeks during the academic year, Monday-Friday.
 The youth are given an opportunity to stay connected in positive out of school activities.
 The program will focus on decreasing the use of alcohol, tobacco, media advocacy and education and other environmental strategies to involve others in bettering our community.
 Participants will learn alternative decision making strategies by utilizing tools that promote an increase in positive peer interactions as measured by self reports, observations and pre and post surveys.
-Particpants will have independent academic assessments, homework help and college and career exploration will be offered and tracked by level of particpation as measured by attendance records and report cards.
+Participants will have independent academic assessments, homework help and college and career exploration will be offered and tracked by level of participation as measured by attendance records and report cards.

-Target Date
+Target Date 6/30/2016

----- --- --

-Estimate the number and type of families that will benefit from the proposed activities
+Estimate the number and type of families that will benefit from the proposed activities 40 youths

-Location Description
+Location Description Gerena School

-Planned Activities cleaning up graffitti, park clean ups, drug free events, skill building activities
+Planned Activities cleaning up graffiti, park clean ups, drug free events, skill building activities

 36 Project Name Recovery Support

 Target Area North End/Metro Center

 Goals Supported Community Development

 Needs Addressed Community Development

 Funding CDBG: \$20,000

 Description NNCC will provide supportive services to individuals who are released from substance abuse programs and working towards maintaining their recovery.
 NNCC will provide prevention education trainings to individuals in recovery.
 Services are available during the evenings and weekends.

-Target Date
+Target Date 6/30/2016

-Estimate the number and type of families that will benefit from the proposed activities
+Estimate the number and type of families that will benefit from the proposed activities 200

-Location Description
+Location Description NNCC

-Planned Activities recovery support services, non clinical, culturally competent recovery support services, build relationships with clients.
+Planned Activities recovery support services, non-clinical, culturally competent recovery support services, build relationships with clients.

 37 Project Name Hands in Labor

 Target Area North End/Metro Center

 Goals Supported Community Development

 Needs Addressed Community Development

 Funding CDBG: \$20,000